lisa-lumos/Redshift/01-intro.md

 Amazon Redshift is based on PostgreSQL.
 Amazon Redshift and PostgreSQL have many differences that you need to take into account, as you design and develop your data warehouse applications.

 ## Performance
+By selecting an appropriate distribution key for each table, you can optimize the distribution of data to balance the workload and minimize movement of data from node to node.

+Loading data from multiple flat files takes advantage of parallel processing by spreading the workload across multiple nodes while simultaneously reading from multiple files.

+Columnar storage.

+Data compression.

+The best way to enable data compression on table columns is by allowing Amazon Redshift to apply optimal compression encodings when you load the table with data.

+Amazon Redshift caches the results of certain types of queries in memory on the leader node.
+When a user submits a query, Amazon Redshift checks the results cache for a valid, cached copy of the query results.
+If a match is found in the result cache, Amazon Redshift uses the cached results and doesn't run the query.
+Result caching is transparent to the user.

+Result caching is turned on by default.
+You can turn it off for a session with a command.

+Amazon Redshift uses cached results for a new query when all of the following are true:
+- The user submitting the query has access permission to the objects used in the query.
+- The table or views in the query haven't been modified.
+- The query doesn't use a function that must be evaluated each time it's run, such as GETDATE.
+- The query doesn't reference Amazon Redshift Spectrum external tables.
+- Configuration parameters that might affect query results are unchanged.
+- The query syntactically matches the cached query.

+Amazon Redshift doesn't cache some large query result sets.
+It determines whether to cache query results based on a number of factors, including the number of entries in the cache, and the instance type of your cluster.

+The compiled code is cached and shared across sessions on the same cluster.
+As a result, future runs of the same query will be faster, often even with different parameters.